zukunft/zukunft.com/README.md

 User Sandbox: values, formulas, formula_links, views and view elements are included in the user sandbox, which means, each user can exclude or adjust single entries

-to avoid confusion words, formula names, word_links (verbs) and value_phrase_links are excluded from the user sandbox, but a normal user can change the name, which will hopefully not happen often.
+to avoid confusion words, formula names, triples (verbs) and value_phrase_links are excluded from the user sandbox, but a normal user can change the name, which will hopefully not happen often.

 for words, formulas and verbs the user can add a specific name in any language

-Admin edit: for word_links (verbs), phrase_types, link_types, formula_types there is only one valid record and only an admin user is allowed to change it, which is also because these tables have a code id
+Admin edit: for triples (verbs), phrase_types, link_types, formula_types there is only one valid record and only an admin user is allowed to change it, which is also because these tables have a code id

 Sources: every user can change it, but there is only one valid row